0xSpaceShard/starknet-devnet/website/docs/balance.md

 }
 ```

-In case of a reverted minting request, an error is returned containing the stringified revert reason and the hex-string of the hash of the reverted transaction for further inspection:
+In case of a reverted minting request, an error is returned containing the stringified revert reason and the hex string of the hash of the reverted transaction for further inspection:

 ```
 {